 Which island you choose to explore first is entirely dependent on your personality, family size, and what you’re hoping to gain from your vacation.

 If you’re looking for the storybook tropical paradise replete with crowds of fellow tourists, hopping island nightlife, miles of swimmable beaches, and oceanside resorts, then Maui fits the bill.

-If you’re more of an independent explorer and find bliss in the silent immensity of the mountains or you’re seeking out a wild island adventure, then Kauai may be the better choice.
+If you’re more of an independent explorer and find bliss in the silent immensity of the mountains, or you’re seeking out a wild island adventure, then Kauai may be the better choice.

-If timing allows, there is always the possibility to visit both islands in one trip, thereby catching two fish on one line.
+There is always the possibility to visit both islands in one trip, thereby catching two fish on one line.

 My suggestion?
 Explore the best of both worlds by traveling to both islands if you can!